apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/structs/ApolloCodegenOptions.md

 public init(targetRootURL folder: URL, downloadTimeout: Double = 30.0)
 ```

-> Convenience initializer taking the root folder of a target and generate
+> Convenience initializer that takes the root folder of a target and generates
 > code with some default assumptions.
 > Makes the following assumptions:
 >   - Schema is at [folder]/schema.json